 B.3.5 Service Provider Modification by the SOA

 In this scenario, the SOA modifies its own service provider data.
+Modification of service provider data is limited to the NPAC Customer Name.

 This flow is not available over the XML interface.